A handwoven composition of 24,722,435 stitches in 6 movements

 III.
 I wish I had been braver

+The third scarf in the Dark Hedges collection comes from a place just before the horizon - a garden at the edge of the world, past the city, past the beach, past the frontier of land and sea.
 This piece is about being brave enough to risk everything, knowing that risk, learning to comprehend that cost, and to still choose to sink like sand into one messy sea, even though the moment to do so has come and has long since passed.

+In this piece I retrace the steps that inspired my previous scarf, 'The Walk', asking questions to which I had no answers.
 In a storm of conflicting feelings, memories, desires and hopes, some eroded and faded, some cleaved deep in my heart, however hard I tried to forget them, everything is torn loose, pounded and purified in an indescribable storm.
+When I wove ‘The Walk' it spoke not only of a place explored, but a place shared.

 Every part, when seen or touched, told the story, from the smoothened purple-brown rocks to the scratchy shimmering chartreuse-coloured lichen that bespeckled them, to the infinite horizonless soft blue sea, to the eyes of the person I walked with - their lips, their hair, their pale ivory freckles...
 But this new piece no longer tells that story.
 Those details have been eroded away.